Man arrested after two-hour standoff with police in central Auckland

 * Changing Auckland: Grey Lynn's passage from migrant hub to vegan enclave

-Police arrived at the address, a state housing complex in Grey Lynn, at lunchtime after information was received about a man acting aggressively towards others.
+Police arrived at the address, at a state housing complex, at lunchtime after information was received about a man acting aggressively towards others.

-A significant number of armed officers could be seen outside a unit in the state housing complex near Coleridge St.
+A significant number of armed officers could be seen outside a unit near Coleridge St.

-About two hours into the standoff, a dozen more armed officers arrived at the scene as the knife-wielding man remains barricaded inside.
+About two hours into the standoff, a dozen more armed officers arrived at the scene as the alleged knife-wielding man remained barricaded inside.

-The shirtless man approached the windows of the flat and gestured at officers over the past hour.
-Police negotiators at the scene have been communicating with the man.
+The man approached the windows of the flat and gestured at officers outside.

-Police had reports that the man was making threats towards people and was in possession of a weapon that wasn’t a firearm.

-The man had been located at a nearby address and officers had been attempting to negotiate with him, police said.

 A neighbour who lives in an adjoining unit, who did not want his name used, said the man had been yelling, screaming and threatening him, before banging on his door, so he called police.